marcomole00/sweng2-rp-mole/report.md

 ## Examples

-These are examples based on the most popular images taken from the public registry https://hub.docker.com.
+These are examples based on the most popular images taken from the public registry of [Docker](https://hub.docker.com).

 ### mongoDB
 ``` json